-Variety of loan accounts: It is a good thing to have a nice variety of loans products to invest in, which allows investors to tailor investments to their own risk appetite.
+Variety of loan accounts: It is a good thing to have a nice variety of loans products to invest in.
+This allows investors to tailor investments to their own risk appetite.

-Competitive Interest Rates: It is rare to see very large interest rates here, but at the bottom end of the market, the rates are good.
+Competitive Interest Rates: It is rare to see very large interest rates here.
+For some of their accounts, the rates are good.
 The Quick Access account rate is better than both comparable products in Ratesetter and Zopa.

-Good deal flow: It is possible to see what deals are in the pipeline for self-select customers, and there are plenty of opportunities to invest.
+Good deal flow: It is possible to see what deals are in the pipeline for self-select customers.
+There are also plenty of opportunities to invest.